Jaime-NS/sw_engineering/README.md

 # sw_engineering
-Projects of the subject 'Software Engineering'
+Tasks of the subject 'Software Engineering'